-Final marks and comments should be submitted by the supervisor and reader to the Administrative Assistant for the Graduate Program by August 31st.
+The final grade and comments should be submitted by the supervisor and reader to the Administrative Assistant for the Graduate Program by August 31st.
 The MRP is marked on a pass/fail basis for transcript purposes.
-In addition, supervisors and readers will fill out the MRP comment form.
-The Administrative Assistant for the Graduate Program will collate remarks from supervisor and reader, pass them on to the students, and also send each of the two markers a copy of the other's comments.
+In addition, supervisor and reader will fill out the MRP comment form.
+The Administrative Assistant for the Graduate Program will collate remarks from the supervisor and reader, pass them on to the student, and also send each of the two markers a copy of the other's comments.

-If there is a serious discrepancy between the markers or one marker fails a paper, a meeting of the markers will be convened to resolve and confirm the mark.
-If no agreement is reached, a third marker, assigned at the discretion of the Chair, will evaluate
+If there is a serious discrepancy between the supervisor and the second reader (i.e. one person fails the paper) then a meeting of the markers will be convened to resolve and confirm the final grade.
+If no agreement is reached, a third marker, assigned at the discretion of the Chair, will evaluate it.

-The Department will, with students' signed consent, keep an archive of past students' completed projects for future students' and supervisors' reference.
+The Department will, with students' signed consent, keep an archive of past students'

+completed projects for future students' and supervisors' reference.